optimizely/agent/README.md

 This will start the Optimizely Agent with the default configuration in the foreground.

 ## Running from source (Windows)
 A helper script is available under [scripts/build.ps1](./scripts/build.ps1) to automate compiling Agent in a Windows environment.
+The script will download and install both Git and Golang and then attempt to compile Agent.
 Open a Powershell terminal and run
 ```bash
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
 .\scripts\build.ps1
 ```
-The script will download and install both Git and Golang and then attempt to compile Agent.
-Click here to see expected [output](https://travis-ci.com/github/optimizely/agent) (look under Test/windows build.ps1 test)

 ## Running via Docker
 If you have Docker installed, Optimizely Agent can be started as a container.
 First pull the Docker image with: